The key to successful therapy is finding the right therapist for you.

 - Would I feel comfortable telling them intimate details of my life?

-- Do I like their manner towards me?
+- Do I feel comfortable with their manner towards me?

 - Could I talk to them if I was unhappy about something in the therapy?